Chapter 2: Decisions, Decisions, Decisions.

 Benefit-Cost Ratio Decision Rule

 The BCR is simply another way of expressing the NPV decision rule in a more intuitive method.
-If the present value of benefits are greater than the present value of the costs then we that the NPV is positive.
+If the present value of benefits are greater than the present value of costs, then we know that the NPV is positive.
 This is equivalent to:

 We know that: